robertgorecki/config/README.md

-# config - OSX setup and dotfiles
+# config - bash setup

-Basic bash settings, git prompt, inputrc and a vim theme.
-Tailored towards OSX though with slight alterations, things will work in Linux as well.
+Basic bash and git settings for Linux